 Until recently India was the top of the IT outsourcing providers, but due to the recent wage inflation, its position is threaten by other countries like China, Malaysia and several countries from Eastern Europe, such as Bulgaria, Hungary and Romania.
 The wage inflation is not the only reason why India has been dethroned, also the educational challenges which are influencing the skills of the graduates is one of the reasons why many organization choose to outsource their IT functions to other countries such as Romania.

 Romania is one of the outsourcing suppliers which cover a wide range of services and meet most of the conditions of a secure and qualified outsourcing environment.
 The cost of using and providing IT services is still cheaper than in most developed countries, and the well educated and high skilled workers make Romania a highly suitable destination for outsourcing.
 Large companies such as Siemens, Nokia, Alcatel and Ericsson have already chosen Romania for setting up research & development, software development or manufacturing facilities.
 Also, Oracle has its largest development and call centers in Romania, providing support in 13 foreign languages.
-To learn more about Romania and why it is a suitable outsourcing destination, read this article.

 So depending on your company’s needs (and most of all, its budget), you have the option to either insource or outsource your projects.
 When it comes to the “time” factor, insourcing is more suitable for shorter developments, while outsourcing has proven its effectiveness over medium and long periods of time.